 What can it mean if my name comes up before this powerful agency?
 Do I need a tax lawyer?
-When you have IRS tax problems, it is very important to handle that very carefully.
+When you’ve got IRS tax problems, it’s very important to take care of them very carefully.
 IRS tax matters are a very crucial and sensitive issue and a slight mistake in the process can cost you very dearly in the form of loss of money, time, which can get you frustrated and may land you in jail.
 The tax laws and the legalities involved in the process of tax settlement of your IRS taxes can be very complex and you may not understand it at all.

 There would be many questions pounding your mind at this stage such as:

-1. Should I hire an IRS tax relief attorney if I am facing an IRS audit?
+1. Should I hire an IRS tax relief attorney if I’m facing an IRS audit?

-3. When should I hire a tax attorney to represent me in my IRS tax debt dispute?
+3. When must I hire a tax attorney to represent me in my IRS tax debt dispute?